What is a Fan Regulator? How does it work?

 Price of Fan Regulators and Replacement Cost

 While fan regulator prices in India may vary from brand to brand and retailer to retailer, modern fan regulators are remarkably affordable devices, often costing just a few hundred rupees.
 With such accessible pricing, upgrading to modular fan regulators is not only practical but also cost-effective.
-You can easily find a range of options and compare prices at Lauritz Knudsen (Formerly L&T Switchgear) online or other reputable retailers.
+You can easily find a range of options and compare prices at Lauritz Knudsen online or other reputable retailers.

 However, it's crucial to emphasise that while the replacement process for modular fan regulators is straightforward, installations should always be conducted by trained personnel or under the supervision of a qualified individual.
 Working with electrical systems requires knowledge and expertise to ensure safety and compliance with regulations.
 Therefore, it's imperative to prioritise safety and seek professional assistance when necessary.